kcwu229/kcwu229/README.md

 ### Hi 👋, welcome to my Github homepage.

-I am Sam Wu, a data engineer graduate who is passionate about data engineering, app developing and providing UI/UX to users
+I am Sam Wu, a programmer who is passionate about data engineering, app developing and providing UI/UX to users

 ---
 ### Language & Tools